What Is Walmart Marketplace? A Complete Guide

 2. Managing Customer Returns

-Walmart Marketplace has a standard return policy that sellers must follow.
-Most items can be returned within 30 days of purchase.
+Walmart has a standard return policy sellers must follow (most items are eligible for return within 30 days).

-A key feature of Walmart's return system is in-store returns.
-Customers can return marketplace items to physical Walmart stores, which many find convenient.
-After the store accepts the return, the seller is notified and processes the refund.
+One major feature is in-store returns.
+Customers can often return marketplace items at Walmart stores, which is convenient for shoppers.
+After the return is processed, the seller is notified and issues the refund.

-For items that can't be returned to stores, sellers provide return shipping methods.
-Processing refunds promptly after receiving returns helps maintain good seller metrics and customer satisfaction.
+For items not eligible for in-store returns, sellers provide return shipping options.
+Processing refunds quickly helps protect seller metrics and customer satisfaction.

 Tips for Successful Walmart Selling